Improving how you drive and maintain your car can help you save on fuel and running costs. A few simple things can make

 The smaller the number of litres used, the better your fuel economy.

 Changing your driving habits can help reduce the amount of fuel you use as well as general wear and tear on your car – and can help you be safer on the road.

 - Corner smoothly - don't brake hard for corners and accelerate out of them.
-Instead, slow down gently, negotiate and exit corners on a light throttle.
+Instead, slow down gently, negotiate and exit corners on a light foot.

 - Reduce your load - take unnecessary items out of the car, remove roof racks/boxes and cycle racks if you’re not using them.

-Keeping your car well maintained can help lower fuel bills.
+Keeping your car well maintained can help lower costs.

-- Get your vehicle serviced regularly - get oil and air filters changed when they’re due and keep your engine tuned, use the right tyres for the conditions, and have your wheels properly aligned.
+- Get your vehicle serviced regularly - Unless you have a battery electric vehicle, get oil and air filters changed when they’re due and keep your engine tuned.

-- Check your tyre pressure monthly - low tyre pressure can make your vehicle work harder to overcome road resistance, increasing fuel consumption, and impacting on handling and braking.
+- Check your tyre pressure monthly - low tyre pressure can make your vehicle work harder to overcome road resistance, increasing fuel consumption (or reducing the range of your electric vehicle), and impacting on handling and braking.
 It can also speed up wear and tear on your tyres.

 - Use the right tyres for the conditions - and have your wheels properly aligned; use fuel efficient tyres if they’re available for your car.